sircam191/StickyBot/README.md

 ## Contributing
-For major changes, please open an issue first to discuss what you would like to change, or contact me on Discord: P_O_G#2222 or join the [StickBot Support Server](https://discord.gg/SvNQTtf).
+For major changes, please open an issue first to discuss what you would like to change, *or* contact me on Discord: P_O_G#2222 *or* join the [StickBot Support Server](https://discord.gg/SvNQTtf) on Discord.

 ## License